Osman Mema: Club career

-In 1965, at his father's request, Mema, who at that time was Partizani's most paid player, made a sensational return to 17 Nëntori winning four championships, whom he stayed until 1971, the year in which he decided to end his career.
+In 1965, at his father's request, Mema, who at that time was Partizani's most paid player, made a sensational return to 17 Nëntori winning four championships, where he stayed until 1971, the year in which he decided to end his career.
 He was able to play with his brother Ali in his second spell, helping the club to win three more league titles.

 Style of play

 In his prime, Mema was noted for his acceleration, speed, stamina and work rate.
 He played as a defensive midfielder, but nevertheless he also tended to make runs forward, which also made him an attacking threat.

 Personal life

-Osman was part of Mema dynasty, a family which has produced several footballers throughout the years.
+Osman was part of the Mema dynasty, a family which has produced several footballers.
 His brothers Haxhi and Ali were both footballers, as well as his nephew and Haxhi's son Sulejman, and Ali's son Ardian, who was also a footballer who played mostly for Tirana and is currently its coach.

+Osman Mema died on 25 September 2023, at the age of 84.